- Introduction

 W-SLDA mechanism of results reproducibility

-Developers of W-SLDA Toolkit recognize the need for intrinsically implemented support that will simplify the process of reproducing the results.
+Developers of the W-SLDA Toolkit recognize the need for intrinsically implemented support that will simplify the process of reproducing the results.
 To comply with this requirement, the following mechanism has been implemented (called a reproducibility pack):

-- Each file generated by W-SLDA Toolkit in the header provides basic info about the code version that has been used; for example, the header of
+- Each file generated by the W-SLDA Toolkit in the header provides basic info about the code version that has been used; for example, the header of

 wlog